Heike13/Orando/Back/README.md

 ## Features

-- Authentication and user management.
+- Double Authentication (email) and user management.
-- Consultation of information related to the available routes.
+- Consultation of information related to the available routes (using GEOjson technologie with postGis extension)
+- API doc with Swagger
+- Versionning DB with Sqitch
+- OWASP protection
+- Proxy server using Nginx
+- Controlled environment with DOCKER
+- Containers mapping with DOCKER COMPOSE

 ## What is needed ?